-Prerequisites: CPCA 105 or CPCA 106 or CPCA 128 or CIS 124 or an appropriate score on a waiver test.
+Prerequisites or corequisites: CPCA 105 or CPCA 106 or CPCA 128 or CIS 124 or an appropriate score on a waiver test.

 This course provides an introduction to the concepts and applications of today's robust email systems.
-Students will use tha application to compose, send and receive e-mail; post and organize discussion messages; manage calendars, appointments, tasks, to-do lists; use contact management features; and work with instant messaging.
+Students will use the application to compose, send, open and reply to email; organize email; manage calendars; use contact management features; and work with tasks.
 1 hr. lecture/wk.